 – This type of loan is recommended if you plan on remaining in the property 10+ years, and/or you believe, in future, there exists an increasing or neutral interest rate environment.

-– Qualification Criteria: 1) At least 1-borrower must be a first-time homebuyer or not have owned real estate within the past 3 years.
+- Qualification Criteria: 1) At least 1-borrower must be a first-time homebuyer or not have owned real estate within the past 3 years.
 2) Property must be owner-occupied and 1-unit.
-3) “Qualifiable” income doesn’t exceed 80% of the Area Median Income -- $75,600 for many areas in the Philadelphia suburbs, but click here to determine the exact figure based upon the property location.
+3)"Qualifiable" income doesn't exceed 100% of the Area Median Income -- $105,400 for many areas in the Philadelphia suburbs, but click here to determine the exact figure based upon the property location.
+And, click here to find closing cost assistance source.

 – This type of loan is popular for those interested in refinancing and those whose primary objective is to payoff the loan as soon as possible, thus saving a significant amount of interest over the life of the loan.
 For purchasers, this type of loan is recommended if you are planning to remain in the property 10+ years, and you will be comfortable handling the ~ 30% higher payment (vs. the 30-year fixed option).